theodrosmhaile/wpt_act/README.md

 ### LTM-Only model : LTM_model_wpt.lisp

 This model is an adaptation of the RLWM LTM model.
 It simply checks memory whenever a stimulus is presented.
-If the current stimulus and a response isn't found in declarative memory it responds
+If the current stimulus and a response isn't found in declarative memory it responds randomly.
+Once it starts learning, it will successfully retrieve responses act on them.
+There are three "check memory" productions designated S1,S2 and S3.
+Simply, S1 fires when only 1 card is shown, S2 for two cards and S3 for three cards.
+This was the easiest way to make the model work but there might be other better ways...

 #### To run the model:-